GATES-Lab/GATES_LPDM_emulator/README.md

 ## To Do
 - [ ] Write readme section on model architecture
-- [ ] write readme section on model usage
+- [x] write readme section on model usage
+- [x] write readme section on predicting
 - [ ] check/update all function docstrings!!
 - [x] update example file with model loading, training and predicting
 - [x] add training file